uccser/cs-unplugged/csunplugged/topics/content/en/searching-algorithms/data-structures-for-searching-unit-plan/lessons/searching-with-hash-table-ct-links.md

 # Algorithmic thinking

 To identify which group of chests they should look in, students have to follow the algorithm we use to locate data in a hash table.
-The have to first take the number on their partner’s chest, hash it using a hash function (following the steps to hash the number is an algorithm as well!), and now that they know which group of chests to look in they need to look at these one-by-one until the find the right chest.
+They have to first take the number on their partner’s chest, hash it using a hash function (following the steps to hash the number is an algorithm as well!), and now that they know which group of chests to look in they need to look at these one-by-one until they find the right chest.

 #### What to look for: